Properties of Noncommutative Renyi and Augustin Information: Introduction

-where the infimum is taken over all dummy channels on the same input and output spaces of $\mathscr{W}$; $I(P,\mathscr{V})$ is Shannon's mutual information; and $D(\cdot\|\cdot)$ is the Kullback-Leibler divergence.
+where the infimum is taken over all dummy channels on the same input and output spaces of $\mathscr{W}$; $I(P,\mathscr{V})$ is Shannon's mutual information; and $D(\cdot\|\cdot)$ is the Kullback--Leibler divergence.
 Then, the concavity in $s>-1$ immediately follows because a pointwise infimum of linear functions is concave.
-We remark that the concavity property in $s$ has a plethora of usefulness.
-For examples, it determines the convexity and decreases of the entropic quantities in $R$ \cite[p.~142]{Gal68}, and it is indispensable in proving the saddle-point property in sphere-packing exponents \cite{AW14, CHT17, CHDH-2018}, and the moderate deviations \cite{AW14b}.
+We remark that the concavity property in $s$ has numerous usefulness.
+For example, it determines the convexity and decreases of the entropic quantities in $R$ \cite[p.~142]{Gal68}, and it is indispensable in proving the saddle-point property in sphere-packing exponents \cite{AW14, CHT17, CHDH-2018}, and the moderate deviations \cite{AW14b}.
 The properties of the auxiliary functions can also be derived via those of the R\'enyi and Augustin information.
-We refer the readers to the review literature by Verd{\'u} \cite{HV15, Ver15}, Dalai \cite{Dal17}, and the excellent expositions by Nakibo\u{g}lu \cite{Nak16a, Nak18a} from a measure-theoretic aspect.
+We refer the readers to the review literature by Ho and Verd{\'u} \cite{HV15, Ver15}, Dalai \cite{Dal17}, and the excellent expositions by Nakibo\u{g}lu \cite{Nak16a, Nak18a} from a measure-theoretic aspect.

 In classical information theory, the (channel) output space consists of probability measures.
-It can be extended to more general noncommutative measure spaces, i.e. von Neumann algebras as any quantum-mechanical system can be modelled by a density operator.
-One prominent example is the classical-quantum channel coding where the output space contains density matrices \cite{NC09, Hay06, Wilde2, Tom16}.
-Therefore, one of the main aims of the current paper is to investigate properties of the auxiliary functions using noncommutative measure theory.
-Moreover, the established results could be employed to perform refined analysis in quantum information processing tasks \cite{CHT17, CH17, CHDH-2018, CHDH2-2018, CHDH3-2018}.
+It can be extended to more general noncommutative measure spaces, i.e.~von Neumann algebras, as any quantum-mechanical system can be modeled by a density operator.
+One prominent example is the classical-quantum channel coding, where the output space contains density matrices \cite{NC09, Hay06, Wilde2, Tom16}.
+Therefore, one of the main aims of the current paper is to investigate the properties of the auxiliary functions using noncommutative $L_p$-theory.
+Moreover, the established results could be employed to perform refined analysis in quantum information processing tasks \cite{CHT17, CH17, CHDH-2018, CHDH2-2018, CHDH3-2018, Hao-Chung}.

-There are at least three quantum generalizations of the classical R\'enyi divergence \cite{Ren61}: Petz's R\'enyi divergence $D_\alpha$ \cite{Pet86}, the sandwiched R\'enyi divergence $D_\alpha^*$ \cite{MDS+13,WWY14, BST18}, and the log-Euclidean R\'enyi divergence $D_\alpha^\flat$ \cite{ON00, MO17}.
+There are at least three quantum generalizations of the classical R\'enyi divergence \cite{Ren61}: Petz's R\'enyi divergence $D_\alpha$ \cite{Pet86}, the sandwiched R\'enyi divergence $D_\alpha^*$ \cite{MDS+13,WWY14, BST18, Jen18a}, and the log-Euclidean R\'enyi divergence $D_\alpha^\flat$ \cite{ON00, MO17}.
 The quantum auxiliary functions are defined accordingly: for $(t) = \{\}$, $*$ or $\flat$,